isomerpages/moe-yishuninnovajc/_admissions/Direct School Admission/Overview.md

 * Awards / certificates from relevant competitions and events.
 * Related courses that you have completed.

-Successful applicants will&nbsp;**honour their commitment in either the Interactive Making or Design (iMAD) or App Development Unit (ADU)**&nbsp;of YIJC’s Makers' Academy CCA.
-Students can expect a rewarding experience where they would be&nbsp;**trained in specialised coding, digital making and innovation skills**&nbsp;that are increasingly valued in the future workplace.
-They will also work on various innovation-related projects that will help them build a&nbsp;**strong portfolio**&nbsp;for relevant fields in the worlds of further education and work.
+Successful applicants will honour their commitment in either the Interactive Making or Design (iMAD) or Artifical Intelligence Development Unit (ADU) of YIJC’s Makers' Academy CCA.
+Students can expect a rewarding experience where they would be trained in specialised coding, AI, digital making and innovation skills that are increasingly valued in the future workplace.
+They will also work on various innovation-related projects that will help them build a strong portfolio for relevant fields in the worlds of further education and work.

 **Science Research Programme**<br>
 The Science Research Programme further supports students’ holistic development through a breadth of enrichment activities and depth of scientific research.
 Students who join us will have multiple opportunities to challenge and prove themselves throughout their two years in college.